knayad/portfolio/README.md

 ## Run it locally

-In the project directory, you can run:
+Use a code editor (or don't), then in the project directory, you can run:

+### `npm install` or `npm i`

+This will install the project dependencies in a node_modules folder.

+Then in the project directory run:

 ### `npm start`